sharmalakshya107/GoQuantFear_Greed/README.md

 ---

-## 📋 Submission Checklist
-- ✅ Source code with documentation
-- ✅ Streamlit dashboard + backend modules
-- ✅ Unit tests for core modules
-- ✅ Demo notebook (`demo.ipynb`)
-- ✅ Video demonstration
-- ✅ Resume attached
-- ✅ Subject line: `Back End - Fear & Greed Sentiment Engine`

 ---

 ## 📬 Contact & License
 - **Author**: Lakshya Sharma
 - **Email**: sharmalakshya107@gmail.com
-- **License**: Proprietary – for GoQuant recruitment evaluation only.
+- **License**: Proprietary – for  evaluation only.
 Not for public distribution.

----

-## 🛡️ Confidentiality Notice
-This project and associated code are submitted exclusively for GoQuant recruitment.
-Do not share, publish, or post any content publicly (including GitHub, YouTube, etc.).

----

 ## 👨‍💻 Author
 Developed by **Lakshya Sharma**
-**Role**: Backend Engineer Candidate – GoQuant Sentiment Engine Project